acrolinx/clj-queue-by/README.md

 This returns a two-element vector: first the current snapshot queue (a `clojure.lang.PersistentQueue`), second a hash-map with the per-user queues (again `clojure.lang.PersistentQueue`).
 Works by implementing `IDeref`.
-The dereferenced information be used for monitoring.
+The dereferenced information can be used for monitoring.

 Finally, read an item from the queue by calling it without an argument.